winfried-ripken/wise/readme.md

 - Local Parameter Prediction
 - Parameter Optimization (Parametric Style Transfer and checks for individual parameters)

-We included the differentiable XDoG effect.
+We included a minimal stylization pipeline to show NST optimization, as well as xDoG for model-based prediction.
 Note that due to proprietary code, we can't include or open-source our Watercolor, Oilpaint and Toon effect implementation.

 Trained models can be downloaded from [google drive](https://drive.google.com/drive/folders/1WdRDw7-ivrpXNmbccMJ4HbtrV-zloD9o?usp=sharing), and put in the trained_models directory (see below).